For UK organisations that handle sensitive data

 The data work.
 More often than not, the data isn't ready.
 It's spread across systems, stored in formats that are awkward to use, or nobody's quite sure which of it you actually need.
 Getting it into shape is usually the larger piece of the job, and it's the part that decides whether everything built on top of it holds up.

-The Sovereign AI build.
-Then the tools themselves: the private AI assistants your staff use day to day, built and deployed inside your own infrastructure.
+The private AI build.
+Then the tools themselves: the AI assistants your staff use day to day, built and run inside your own infrastructure.
 This is the part the use cases above show.

 "Pete has been amazing to work with.
 He explains things to us in a way that makes sense in English, not developer-speak.
 We feel like Pete is an extended part of our team."